sifulan-access-federation/ifirexman-training/guides/idp.md

   idp.persistentId.salt = /X81vwg0l1SYBfgzYLid8CCXx3Zz6y123pKDKQAMuPU=
   ```

+6. If your IdP is using `Azure AD` as the backend authenticator, copy your Azure AD IdP metadata file (e.g. `azure.xml`) to the working folder.

-6. Edit the `values.yaml` file (see an example at the `idp` sub-folder inside the `manifest` folder).
+7. Edit the `values.yaml` file (see an example at the `idp` sub-folder inside the `manifest` folder).
 Generally, there are 2 sections that you would need to update: `IdP Configuration` and `Federation Configuration`.
 A brief explanation and sample entries are provided in the file.

-7. Add the `ifirexman` repository to Helm:
+8. Add the `ifirexman` repository to Helm:

   ```bash
   helm repo add ifirexman https://sifulan-access-federation.github.io/ifirexman-charts
   ```

-8. Below is an example to install the chart with the release name `ifirexman` with `VIKINGS` as the backend authenticator (set at the `values.yaml` file):
+9. Below is an example to install the chart with the release name `ifirexman` with `VIKINGS` as the backend authenticator (set at the `values.yaml` file).
+If you are using `Azure AD` instead, uncomment the `--set-file idp.azure_ad.metadata=azure.xml` line:

   ```bash
   helm install ifirexman --namespace ifirexman --create-namespace \